About the degree programme

 • develop your ability to generate and handle environmental geochemical data

-In addition, you will take part in a field course to develop your field skills.
-Past trips have included places such as Jamaica, where students applied their understanding of the processes controlling environmental conditions in a tropical environment.
+In addition, you will take part in a field course to develop your field skills, where students apply their understanding of the processes controlling environmental conditions.

 The main focus will be on your dissertation project.
 This is an independent, original piece of research in your chosen specialist field.
 Your project can be inspired by your area of interest and explored through our world-class facilities.
 We will support you with individual supervision from an academic with experience in your chosen subject area.